Ben Blackwell: Work with The White Stripes

 Currently, Blackwell oversees vinyl record production at Jack White's Third Man Records in Nashville, Tennessee, where his official job title is "Pinball Wizard and Director of Operations."
-He is involved in the program School Choirs & Bands at Third Man: A Vinyl Recording Experience, and initiative which, according to the website, offers "students behind-the-scenes access to Jack White's Third Man Records in Nashville, TN, as well as the chance to record their own " 45rpm vinyl records."
+He is involved in the program School Choirs & Bands at Third Man: A Vinyl Recording Experience, an initiative which, according to the website, offers "students behind-the-scenes access to Jack White's Third Man Records in Nashville, TN, as well as the chance to record their own " 45 rpm vinyl records."